Build first, ask later

 The scale nobody talks about

-"Sanctioning" — applying for permission to legalize development that has already been built without authorization — accounts for 46,411 planning applications in the database.
-Add the separate Regularisation (RG) fast-track system, and the total reaches nearly 70,000 retroactive legalization cases.
+"Sanctioning" — applying for permission to legalize development that has already been built without authorization — accounts for 46,878 planning applications in the database.
+Add the separate Regularisation (RG) fast-track system, and the total reaches over 70,000 retroactive legalization cases.

 That's not a loophole being exploited by a few rogue developers.
 That's the system working as designed.